tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

 	                    f.result())))
 	        print("done with sayHelloPromise method")

-When the _validate method is called it calls the self._helloservice.sayHello method and prints out the resp to the console:
+When the _validate method is called by iPOPO, it calls the self._helloservice.sayHello synchronous method and prints out the result (resp) to the console:

 .. code-block:: python